open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * An optional `unit` of measure
 * An optional `description`

+<a name="duplicate-instrument-handling"></a>

-Instruments are associated with the Meter during creation, and are identified by the name:
+Instruments are associated with the Meter during creation and are identified by instrument name.
+Duplicate registration of identically-named instruments within a Meter is treated as follows:

-* Meter implementations MUST return an error when multiple Instruments are registered under the same Meter instance using the same name.
+* If the registration is semantically identical, meaning to have the same `kind` and `unit` as a previously registered instrument of the same `name`, the implementation MUST return a valid instrument.
+  It is unspecified whether or under which conditions the same or different instrument instance will be returned as a result of duplicate registration.
+* If the registration is semantically not identical, the implementation MUST return a registration error to the user when the instrument is constructed.

+When determining whether a duplicate registration is valid, language-level features such the distinction between integer and floating point numbers SHOULD be considered.
+Equivalently, implementations SHOULD NOT support an application in emitting both integer and floating point numbers for the same metric inside the same instrumentation library.

+<a name="instrument-namespace"></a>

-* Different Meters MUST be treated as separate namespaces.
+Different Meters MUST be treated as separate namespaces.
 The names of the Instruments under one Meter SHOULD NOT interfere with Instruments under another Meter.

 <a name="instrument-naming-rule"></a>